Lawrence Joel Veterans Memorial Coliseum: Basketball

 The Harlem Globetrotters have played in the Coliseum as well.

-Wrestling
+Professional Wrestling

 It hosted the annual Fall Brawl pay-per-view event from 1996 to 1999 which also featured the WarGames matches from 1996 to 1998.

 Concerts

 The arena has hosted concerts by many famous artists, spanning many different genres.
 The LJVM's amply large size makes it an ideal location for performers who wish to perform at smaller venues.
 The main arena can also be curtained off to create a theater-like setting.

 Other events

 The LJVM has played host to large-scale events such as the quarterfinals of the 2007 Davis Cup, but has also hosted racing, bull riding, circus, religious conferences, conventions and other events.